devjgm/papers/cpp_time_zone.md

 Time zones are created by passing the time zone's name to the `load_time_zone()` function along with a pointer to a `time_zone`.
-Since the named zone may not exist or may be specified incorrectly by the caller, the function may return `false` on error.
+Since the named zone may not exist or may be specified incorrectly by the caller, the function will return `false` on error.

 Additionally, callers may get time zones representing UTC or the process's local